rubrikinc/rubrik-powershell-sdk/Utils/admin/HOWTO_MAKE_A_RELEASE.md

 ```

 If the version is not set on the package, or if it is not the same as the
-latest entry in `CHANGELOG.md`, you need push a new commit to the `devel`
+latest entry in `CHANGELOG.md`, you need to push a new commit to the `devel`
 branch with the updated version:

 ```powershell